What is the terminological difference between recovery and recycling?

 As part of our EMAS (Eco-Management and Audit Scheme) validation process and our continuous efforts which come along with it, we have consistently improved our environmental performance since 1998 with a large number of measures documented in our sustainability report.
 The reduction of CO2 emissions is one of these measures taken.

-CO2 emissions that occur during the production of a product are determined by the so-called "Product Carbon Footprint".
+CO2 emissions that occur during the production of a product are determined by the so-called ""Product Carbon Footprint"" (PCF).
 They therefore represent the ecological footprint of the product.
 This footprint also includes the CO2-relevant factors that arise during the production or processing of the raw materials at our suppliers production sites including their transport to our company.
+In addition, we also include site-specific emissions, such as employee travel or business trips, in the calculation by means of a levy.
 These CO2 emissions, which we have no direct influence over or have no means to avoid are offset by investing in recognized climate protection projects.

-Schneider offers its popular Slider series, the ballpen K3, the fineliner and fibrepen series Link-It, the fineliner Line-Up and the promotional ballpoint pen Like as climate neutral without any extra costs.
+Schneider already offers many product series climate-neutrally at no additional cost to our customers such as its popular Slider series, the Link-It and Line-Up products or our One series.
 In addition, individual orders for (printed) promotional merchandise can be offered carbon-neutral on customer request.